01 of 20

 05 of 20

 DIY Magnetic Toy Cars Wall Storage Ikea Hack

-Instead of storing your child's toy cars in a box, keep them where you child can easily find them by hanging several Ikea's Grundtal magnetic knife rack on the wall and line the cars up on the magnetic strips.
-Not only will the cars also work as wall decor, but you can maximize storage space by using the flat knife racks instead a large bin on the floor.Continue to 6 of 20 below.
+Instead of storing your child's toy cars in a box, keep them where your child can easily find them by hanging several Ikea's Grundtal magnetic knife racks on the wall and line the cars up on the magnetic strips.
+Not only will the cars also work as wall decor, but you can maximize storage space by using the flat knife racks instead of a large bin on the floor.Continue to 6 of 20 below.

 06 of 20